nayere6342/sep11-freedom-project/tool/learning-log.md

 ### Content Process:

 As you can see, this code is actally pretty simple at first glans.
-First, it creates an assest with the width valve set to _64_ in `const TILE_WIDTH = 64,` and with `const TILE_HEIGHT = TILE_WIDTH`.
+First, it creates an assest with the width valve set to 64 in `const TILE_WIDTH = 64,` and with `const TILE_HEIGHT = TILE_WIDTH`.
 Then it randomizes the assest placements with the function `.createMazeMap`.
 In this function, it gets the `index`, pushs the `index` valve.
-After that it returns the map layout with `stack.push(neighbour), return map` As you can see bellow;
+After that it returns the map layout with `stack.push(neighbour), return map`.
+As shown bellow;

 **Tile Width + Maze Randomiztion:**
 ```JS